blackdwarf/core-docs/docs/core-concepts/core-sdk/cli/dotnet-new.md

 1. A sample "Hello World" program that exists in `Program.cs` ( or `Program.fs` ) file.
 2. A valid `project.json` file

-> **Note:** As a workaround for packages not being on NuGet.org yet (since this is prelease software) the `dotnet-new`
-> command will also drop a `NuGet.config` file.
-This will be removed at RC2 release.

 After this, the project is ready to be compiled and/or edited further.